CBIIT/nci-hitif/framework-nucleus-segmentation/visualization/DL_Nuc_Segment_Plots/Fig_1-S1.md

-Generation of the Figures for the DL Nuclear Segmentation Manuscript
+Generation of Figures 1 to S1 for the DL Nuclear Segmentation Manuscript
 ================
-Jun 4 2020
+Jun 19 2020

 ### Analysis initialization

-Load the required
+Load the required libraries
-    libraries

 ``` r
 library(tidyverse)